unifiedjs/unified-engine/doc/options.md

 be set from configuration files.

 *   When `true`, overwrites the given files;
+*   When `false`, does not write to the file-system;
-*   When pointing to an existing directory, files are written to that directory and keep their basename;
+*   When pointing to an existing directory, files are written to that directory and keep their original basenames;
-*   When the parent directory of the given path exists and one file is processed, the file is written to the given path using the given basename;
+*   When the parent directory of the given path exists and one file is processed, the file is written to the given path;
 *   Otherwise, a fatal error is thrown.

 <!-- Info: -->